📑 Table of contents

 4. Security and compliance

-The problem: You don't control the underlying code or infrastructure.
+The problem: You do not control the underlying code or the infrastructure.

 Problematic cases: